Ezra Bridger: Lego Star Wars: Droid Tales

-Mentorship tree

 Merchandise

 A Funko Pop figurine of Ezra Bridger was announced on September 27, 2016.
 The Black Series produced a 6-inch figure of Ezra Bridger as a part of a Star Wars and The Mandalorian line.

 Critical reception

 Ezra Bridger has received generally positive feedback from fans and reviewers.
 Screen Rant ranked him seventh on a list of the best characters from Star Wars Rebels, saying "his arc across the four seasons is fantastic, and he truly grows and matures into a great character" as well as praising his "beautifully completed [series] personal arc" following the conclusion of the fourth season.
-Comic Book Resources writer Ian Goodwillie praised the character for his second season depiction as "a character [who] had pointed out the inherent reality of the Clone Wars", comparing him to Darth Maul and praising his mentorship with Hondo Ohnaka, while Kelsey Yoor complimated the characters' utilization of "the archetypal teachings of Joseph Campbell, particularly regarding The Hero's Journey.
+Comic Book Resources writer Ian Goodwillie praised the character for his second season depiction as "a character [who] had pointed out the inherent reality of the Clone Wars", comparing him to Maul and praising his mentorship with Hondo Ohnaka, while Kelsey Yoor complimented the characters' utilization of "the archetypal teachings of Joseph Campbell, particularly regarding The Hero's Journey.
 Collider praised Ezra's relationship with Grand Admiral Thrawn and "fitting" conclusion to their character arc, while Dork Side of the Force praised him as "one of the best characters in the entire story universe" of Star Wars canon.